 Our M.S. program in risk management will distinguish itself from a traditional financial or insurance risk management program by being multi-disciplinary, drawing not only upon finance, statistics, and math, but also risk transfer markets, actuarial sciences, accounting, computer sciences, and management/corporate governance.
 Traditional financial risk management programs are typically highly quantitative, measurement oriented, and focus on existing capital markets tools to manage known risks.
 Such programs in the local area include Columbia University, NYU, Hofstra, and Baruch.
-Traditional insurance risk management programs train students in the utilization of insurance products as the means to transfer risk and include local institutions such as St. Johns, the University of Hartford, and the University of Connecticut.
-NYU has recently introduced an executive masters' program in risk management, but it is aimed at a very different student population than is ours.
+Traditional insurance risk management programs train students primarily in the utilization of insurance products as the means to transfer risk and include local institutions such as St. Johns, the University of Hartford, and the University of Connecticut.
+NYU has recently introduced an executive masters' program in risk management, but it is aimed at mid and senior level executives with risk management responsibilities, which is a very different student population than ours.